glondu/belenios/doc/instructions-en.md

 A voter can also verify the whole voting process.
-Instead of checking only the presence of his ballot in the ballot box, he can verify the validity of all the ballots, he can monitor the ballot box to check that no ballot disappears (except in case of revote), and finally check that the claim result corresponds to the ballots in the ballot box.
+Instead of checking only the presence of his ballot in the ballot box, he can verify the validity of all the ballots, he can monitor the ballot box to check that no ballot disappears (except in case of revote), and finally check that the claimed result corresponds to the ballots in the ballot box.
 For all of this, the voter can follow the auditor instructions below.